fralps/psytrance-seeker/README.md

 ### Contributing

-If you want to add some search query, you can do a PR and change this file: `@/constants/searchList.js`
+If you want to add some search query (only psytrance or trance related please), you can do a PR and change this file: `@/constants/searchList.js`
 ```js
 export const searchList = [
   'psytrance',